Lissy93/ansibles/readme.txt

 - Add servers.
 Create `inventories/remote.yml`

 STEP 2: CONFIGURATION
-- Add variables to `inventories/group_vars/remote.yml`
+- Add variables to `inventories/group_vars/remote.yml` or `all.yml` (shared)
-- Best to put secrete variables in an Ansible vault
+- Best to put secrete variables in an Ansible vault (see instructions below)
-  1. Create a vault: ansible-vault create ./inventories/group_vars/vault.yml
-  2. Edit the vault: ansible-vault edit ./inventories/group_vars/vault.yml
-  3. Use the vault by adding the --ask-vault-pass flag when running a playbook

 STEP 4: RUNNING
 - Use the commands in the Makefile to execute the playbooks.